crowdsecurity/cs-cloudflare-blocker/README.md

 # How it works

-When the `cloudflare-blocker` service starts, it creates cloudflare access rules from new IPs in the SQLite database by using the cloudflare API.
+When the `cloudflare-blocker` service starts, it creates cloudflare access rules from new IPs in the database by using the cloudflare API.

+Please provide in the configuration the following information:
+ - email used for cloudflare account
+ - a valid API key : you can create it in your cloudflare dashboard in : "My Profile" => "Api token"
+ - zone or account ID (depending on what you want to block IPs)

 # Troubleshooting